Total Hip Replacement in NYC & Stamford, CT

 1. The risk of dislocation (lower risk for the anterior approach)

-2. You usually experience temporary numbness along the thigh after the anterior approach.
+4. Temporary numbness along the thigh after the anterior approach.

 Functional recovery?
 No precautions, slightly faster Precautions, slightly slower